 Considered by many as the ‘hub’ of Lisbon, these five neighborhoods overlap one another so we grouped them together to make it easier to navigate!
 Most likely you won’t even realize if you’ve left one and entered another 😉 Boasting dozens of beautiful praças (plazas), historic buildings & fountains, you will encounter more cafes than you can imagine, all sprawled out into the streets (oh, and tons of shopping too)!

-Must-see places in Baixa-Chiado, Cais do Sodré, Rossio, Bairro Alto, & Principe Real: Important note: these are listed in sequence on purpose as a suggested walking tour, which is our absolutely favorite way to explore the city!
+Points of interest in Baixa-Chiado, Cais do Sodré, Rossio, Bairro Alto, & Principe Real: Important note: these are listed in sequence on purpose as a suggested walking tour, which is our absolutely favorite way to explore the city!
 You can simple add these places into google maps in this order and create your own personal walking guide:

 - Praça Dom Pedro – Start here!
 A beautiful open plaza with two fountains at the center.
 Traditional Portuguese tiles in wave designs cover the ground.
 Grab a coffee and either a pastel de nata (custard tart) or a tosta mista (ham & cheese toast) to give yourself some energy for the day.